IPv6-mPvD/pvdd/README.md

 PVDID_UNSUBSCRIBE <pvdId>
 ~~~~

-The first subscription will allow general notifications to be received (ie, notifications not
+The first subscription allows general notifications to be received (ie, notifications not
 tied to a specific PvD).

-The second subscription message will allow notifications to be received for a PvD of interest to
+The second subscription message allows notifications to be received for a PvD of interest to
 the client.

 The notification messages are described below, in the server's section.